8678line/farmland-optimization/README.md

 # "Farmland Optimization" repository

-game.py contains an initial pygame implementation of a farmland environment with a visual user interface
+game.py contains an initial pygame implementation of a farmland environment with a functional user interface

 crop_game.py contains the crop allocation task environment